 You or your friend have experienced sexual violence

-If you’re in a dangerous situation: in College, call the Porters’ emergency line ; out of College, call the Police .
+If you’re in a dangerous situation: in College, call the Lodge emergency line ; out of College, call the Police .

-If this has just happened: OUSU have produced a 'First Responder App' to talk you through what you can do in the immediate aftermath of sexual violence.
-The University Website also talks you through your options.
+The University Website talks you through your options.
 If you need to visit a Sexual Assault Referral Centre, any member of the college Welfare team (including sub-Deans and student Welfare Officers) can order a free, anonymous taxi for you .

-At any time: Welfare Advisor (Emma-Ben) has worked for many years with Oxford Rape Crisis, and will talk to you in confidence about any experiences that are troubling you.
+At any time: Welfare Advisor (Annie) will talk to you in confidence about any experiences that are troubling you.

 The University has collected together a list of possible sources of support including specialists at the Counselling Service and anonymous telephone helplines.